moondance-labs/tanssi-docs/learn/framework/templates.md

 # Templates {: #templates }

-## Starting Point {: #starting-point }
+## Start building an Appchain {: #star-building }

 To start building an Appchain, there are some useful templates to kick-start the development process:

-- **[Node Template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=_blank}** - This node template contains a default configuration to quickly run and operate what would represent a single node in a blockchain
+- **[Node Template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=_blank}** - this node template contains a default configuration to quickly run and operate what would represent a single node in a blockchain
-- **[Front end Template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=_blank}** - This template contains a web client developed using ReactJS and PolkadotJs API to interact with your Appchain with an easy-to-grasp UI
+- **[Front end Template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=_blank}** - this template contains a web client developed using ReactJS and PolkadotJs API to interact with your Appchain with an easy-to-grasp UI
-- **[Appchain Template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=_blank}** - This template contains a default configuration to run an Appchain (a Parachain within the Polkadot ecosystem)
+- **[Appchain Template](https://github.com/substrate-developer-hub/substrate-parachain-template){target=_blank}** - this template contains a default configuration to run an Appchain (a Parachain within the Polkadot ecosystem)

 ## Running and Testing the Network {: #running-and-testing-the-network }